UbiquityRobotics/learn/noetic/ezmap/intro.md

 ## Next up?

-Once you have all that set up and the robot boots, continue on [the getting started page](noetic_ezmap_gettingstarted).
+Once you have all that set up and the robot boots, continue to [the getting started page](noetic_ezmap_gettingstarted).